Peter A Allard School of Law

 Led by Allard Law Professor Benjamin Perrin, the UBC AI & Criminal Justice Initiative will include practical educational resources aimed at law students, lawyers and the general public, as well as a new upper-year seminar and symposium for students.

-“I keep hearing from people who work in law who say, ‘I don't know enough about AI’, and people who work in AI, saying ‘I don’t know enough about law,’ so we have this disconnect,” says Perrin.
+“I keep hearing from people who work in law who say, ‘I don't know enough about AI,’ and people who work in AI, saying ‘I don’t know enough about law,’ so we have this disconnect,” says Perrin.
 “We’re creating spaces for these conversations and resources that will help bridge this gap.”

-The project brings together law students, as well as an advisory group of technical experts and global scholars, including UBC Department of Electrical and Computer Engineering Professor and CIFAR AI Chair Dr. Xiaoxiao Li and University of Chicago Law School Professor Aziz Huq.
+The initiative brings together law students, as well as an advisory group of technical experts and global scholars, including UBC Department of Electrical and Computer Engineering Professor and CIFAR AI Chair Dr. Xiaoxiao Li and University of Chicago Law School Professor Aziz Huq.

 It's incredibly interesting to be researching a field that can have massive breakthroughs overnight.